gbdev/pandocs/content/SGB_Functions.md

 ### General Description

-Basically, the SGB (Super Gameboy) is an adapter cartridge that allows to play gameboy games on a SNES (Super Nintendo Entertainment System) gaming console.
-In detail, you plug the gameboy cartridge into the SGB cartridge, then plug the SGB cartridge into the SNES, and then connect the SNES to your TV Set.
+Basically, the SGB (Super Gameboy) is an adapter cartridge that allows to play Game Boy games on a SNES (Super Nintendo Entertainment System) gaming console.
+In detail, you plug the Game Boy cartridge into the SGB cartridge, then plug the SGB cartridge into the SNES, and then connect the SNES to your TV Set.
 In result, games can be played and viewed on the TV Set, and are controlled by using the SNES joypad(s).

 ### More Technical Description

-The SGB cartridge just contains a normal gameboy CPU and normal gameboy video controller.
+The SGB cartridge just contains a normal Game Boy CPU and normal gameboy video controller.
 Normally the video signal from this controller would be sent to the LCD screen, however, in this special case the SNES read out the video signal and displays it on the TV set by using a special